neural-electrophysiology-tool-team/reptilearn/docs/getting_started.md

 - Click the `Apply & Restart` button to restart the video system and load the new observer.

 Assuming everything worked, the YOLOv4 model should now be loaded and you should see a log message in the web app.
-If you don't see any message, check the terminal window where ReptiLearn is running for any errors from the YOLO model.
+If you don't see any message, check the terminal window where ReptiLearn is running for any errors coming from the YOLO model.

 NOTE: To use the detection data in real-time or store it you need to run the appropriate experiment.
 See [Programming experiments](docs/programming_experiments.md) for information about interfacing with image observers.